Searching your store

 Add a field name with a colon to your search term to narrow your search for that term to the specified field.

-Depending on the type of search, results can be based on different searchable properties.
+Depending on the resource you're searching for (product, page, blog post), results can be based on different searchable properties.

-The store's primary locale affects which search version you get.
+The store's primary locale affects which search behaviors you get.

 The following table indicates which search behaviors are provided for the supported languages: